-Diving in the Sea of Cortez – Mexico
+Diving among sea lions in the Sea of Cortez – Mexico

 Swim alongside whale sharks, dive with curious sea lions and discover the spectacular marine life of the Sea of Cortez.
 La Paz is a true paradise for divers and snorkelers seeking grand adventure and natural beauty.